-There are many attributes available for each Blox defined using tags, but unless you need to specify attributes values that are different than the default values, you do not need to include them in the tag.
+There are many attributes available for each Blox that are defined using tags, but you need to include them only if you need to specify attributes values that are different than the default values, you do not need to include them in the tag.
 In this example, a height value of 500 and a width value of 100%.
 Height and width can be defined in pixels or in percentages.

 A nested DataBlox is included, which defines the dataSourceName attribute as qcc2003-acs.
 If no data source is specified, you will see a "No data available" message when the page is displayed.
-The query attribute includes the MDX query statement generated by DB2 Alphablox Query Builder.
-When you understand the MDX query language used with the DB2 Alphablox Cube Server, you can simplify the query, making it much shorter.
-The query statement here, though, is complete and will generate the view you created in the Query Builder application.
+The query attribute includes the MDX query statement that is generated by DB2 Alphablox Query Builder.
+When you understand the MDX query language that is used with the DB2 Alphablox Cube Server, you can simplify the query to make it much shorter.
+The query statement here, though, is complete and will generate the view that you created in the Query Builder application.